Friday, February 17, 2017

 Dr. Loder thought, perhaps, no one would notice if he and his wife used their car on a Saturday night.
 He was wrong.

-Little has changed to the Boak & Paris building.
-It is one of only a few of their surviving Art Deco style buildings in Manhattan, and a striking example of how sometimes minimal ornamentation trumps excess--and that a fasces does not always mean there is a Fascist behind the scenes.
+Other than the altered parapet, little has changed to the Boak & Paris building.
+Its restrained Art Deco style is a striking example of how sometimes minimal ornamentation trumps excess--and that a fasces does not always mean there is a Fascist behind the scenes.

 photographs by the author